danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 The Rails ecosystem and its gems makes it incredibly easy to unlock complex functionality with just a few lines of code, and that ease can feel like a superpower.
 But it also makes it tempting to stop reading once things "work".
 Performance-critical details could be mentioned later in the README, and they tend to matter only once you hit real data.

-Taking the time to read beyond the quick start pays off.
+When integrating gems into a project, taking the time to read beyond the quick start pays off.
 The nuances are usually there, clearly explained, just not always at the top.
 Understanding these early can save you from surprises as your application scales.

-## TODO

-* edit